Jobs for January: Greenhouse, conservatory & houseplants

 Houseplant care

-Check that light levels are sufficient for houseplants.
-They will need light to thrive over winter, and can easily be forgotten in a spare room that receives little natural light, or with the curtains left drawn.
+Hypoestes phyllostachyaMake sure houseplants are receiving as much natural light as possible to thrive over winter.
+They can easily be forgotten in a spare room that receives little natural light, or with the curtains left drawn.
 They are best moved to a sunny windowsill until March.
 Don’t leave houseplants on windowsills behind the curtains on frosty nights, especially if your windows are not double glazed.

 Water houseplants sparingly.
-Most should be barely moist in winter.
+The compost should be barely moist in winter.
+Putting a finger into the compost can indicate moisture levels at root depth.

 Cool conditions and regular watering will help keep potted indoor azaleas looking good for longer.
-Remember to water azaleas with rainwater collected in a rain butt, not with tap water.
+Remember to water azaleas with rainwater collected in a water butt, not with tap water.

 Bulbs and corms

-Support bulb flower spikes with canes (if necessary).
+Support tall bulb flower spikes with canes to stop them flopping.

 Cyclamen persicum appreciates a cool room with good light.
 If leaves on cyclamen start to turn yellow, this may be a sign of overwatering.
-Water from below (into the saucer), and allow the plant to drink for up to half an hour before pouring away the excess water left in the saucer – wetting the leaves can easily result in rotting off.
+Once the compost starts to feel dry to the touch, water from below (into the saucer), and allow the plant to drink for up to half an hour before pouring away the excess water left in the saucer – wetting the leaves can easily result in rotting off.

 Cacti

-If your Christmas cactus didn’t flower, it may be that the temperature is too high (above 18°C or 65°F), or that the plant is receiving light from an artificial light source after dark.
+If your Christmas cactus didn’t flower, it may be that the temperature is too high (above 18°C), or that the plant is receiving light from an artificial light source after dark.
 Try moving the cactus into cooler conditions or away from night lighting.

 In the greenhouse